ArshamEbr/Muxless-GPU-Passthrough/README.md

 B. (Optional) Adding Hyprland Keybinds for ease of access!

-"$Primary$Alternate, p, exec, virsh -c qemu:///system start Win11 ; looking-glass-client -F"
+`$Primary$Alternate, p, exec, virsh -c qemu:///system start Win11 ; looking-glass-client -F`
-"$Primary$Alternate, o, exec, virsh -c qemu:///system shutdown Win11"
+`$Primary$Alternate, o, exec, virsh -c qemu:///system shutdown Win11`

 B1.
-Replace "Win11" with your vm name that you created!
+Replace `Win11` with your vm name that you created!

-B2. also "$Primary$Alternate" is my personal combo so you can change them to your liking!
+B2. also `$Primary$Alternate` is my personal combo so you can change them to your liking!

 # FAQ